-SETMA was successful in the Joint Commission survey, making SETMA the only practice in the United States, and for that matter in the world, which simultaneously possesses recognition and/or accreditation by all four organizations which evaluate practices for medical home.
+If we are successful in the Joint Commission survey, SETMA will be the only practice in the United States and for that matter in the world which will simultaneously possess recognition and/or accreditation by all four organizations which evaluate practices for medical home.
 Even with this remarkable achievement, we continue to learn about medical home and about how to serve our patients better with this remarkable method of healthcare delivery.